 - ¼ tsp black pepper, ground

 - Defrost the frozen Molokhia by submerging in water for 1 hour.

 - In a large pot, combine onions, lamb meat, and 3 cups of water and cook on medium for 45 minutes.

 - Add 2 packs of unfrozen Molokhia ( remove from packaging) onto the pot.

-- Add fresh dill, black pepper, cumin, baking powder.
+- Add fresh dill, black pepper, cumin, baking soda.
 Salt to desired taste.